Literature & Music

 Paul confirmed the idea.
 “I thought it would be nice to lose our identities, to submerge ourselves in the persona of a fake group.
 We would make up all the culture around it and collect all our heroes in one place.
 So I thought, a typical stupid-sounding name for a Dr. Hook’s Medicine Show and Traveling Circus kind of thing [no relation to Monty Python’s Flying Circus] would be Sgt.
 Pepper’s Lonely Hearts Club Band.
 Just a word game, really.”

 There were more “word games” to come.
-But the “concert” and “fake group” aspects, as Paul liked to refer to them, didn’t exactly bear out for the entire length of the album.
+But the “concert” and “fake group” aspects, as Paul likened them to, didn’t exactly bear out for the entire length of the album.
 Never mind, it was the thought that counted.
-John Lennon was opposed to the concert idea from the start (it “left him cold,” according to most sources).
+John Lennon was opposed to the concert idea from the start (it “left him cold,” according to sources).
 Nevertheless, he went along with the notion, as did the production crew.

 The title track segues directly into Ringo’s signature tune (in his guise as “Billy Shears”), “With a Little Help from My Friends,” with its reference to Marc Antony’s speech from Julius Caesar, the snappy call-and-response banter of the main chorus, and hints of marijuana use (denied by John, by the way):